A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents

 Existing semantic memory approaches mainly differ in how abstract knowledge is constructed and stabilized, and how it is selected, validated, and maintained as agents reason over long horizons.
 One line of work focuses on knowledge induction and organization, studying how stable, decontextualized knowledge is distilled from interactions, documents, or external evidence and stored in forms that can be reliably reused by agents.
 Representative approaches organize semantic knowledge using hierarchical schemas~\citep{zhao2025mom,jia2025pisa}, memory graphs~\citep{rasmussen2025zep,wang2024crafting}, or entry-centric semantic structures~\citep{xu2025mem,li2025cam}, supporting long-term maintenance and structured access during reasoning.
 Other approaches encode semantic knowledge into neural memory modules~\citep{behrouz2024titans,wang2024memoryllm} or auxiliary parameters~\citep{wangself,pouransari2025pretraining}, emphasizing compact representations and fast reuse without relying on explicit external structures.
 A second line of work focuses on how semantic knowledge is activated, validated, and updated during agent reasoning as new evidence accumulates.
 Representative approaches treat semantic access as a decision-time control process in which abstract knowledge is selectively chosen, checked for applicability, and applied to the current reasoning state, rather than retrieved through a fixed similarity lookup~\citep{jimenez2024hipporag,wang2025r3mem,rezazadehisolated,yan2025memory}.
 Other work emphasizes long-term semantic reliability by introducing mechanisms for preference drift detection~\citep{sun2025preference}, retention or forgetting policies~\citep{alqithami2025forgetful}, and continual knowledge editing~\citep{wang2024wise} to prevent outdated or inconsistent knowledge from degrading agent behavior.

 In summary, semantic memory complements working and episodic memory by providing a stable yet revisable knowledge substrate.
-It serves as the primary site for distilling fragmented experiences into static laws and facts.
+It serves as the primary site for distilling fragmented experiences into stable, reusable regularities and facts.
 By stripping universal knowledge ontologies from specific episodes, it equips the agent with the common-sense foundation necessary for cross-domain tasks.
 As research progresses, semantic memory is evolving from simple document storage toward self-evolving semantic networks, ensuring that agents maintain an accurate and consistent knowledge system over long-term operation.